TKomericki/Rhetos-wiki/Prerequisites.md

     | ☑ |*SUCCESSFULLY COMPLETED* | 00 | FF | 00 | ☐ | ☑ | ☐ |
     | ☑ | at * in %A%:line %L% | 00 | 00 | 00 | ☐ | ☐ | ☑ |

-4. For additional comfort while working you can download the plug-in QuickText [here](https://sourceforge.net/projects/quicktext/?source=dlp).
+4. Optionally, you can download the plug-in QuickText [here](https://sourceforge.net/projects/quicktext/?source=dlp).
    The plug-in enables you to define and use shortcuts that will be replaced with complete expressions.
    For example replace "ss" with "ShortString" and so on.

 **SublimeText3:**